 Once issues were compiled, themes throughout all the sources were developed, and further revised by the Steering Committee.
 Issues were split into four resource categories for ease of reference (Table 3.1).
-In fall of 2022, the issue statements were reviewed by the Advisory Committee and then approved by the Policy Committee.
+In fall of a statements were reviewed by the Advisory Committee and then approved by the Policy Committee.